What to Include in an Employer Social Media Policy

 Crafting a social media policy may sound involved, but you don’t have to start from scratch.
 Download our free Social Media Policy Template for a sample policy you can edit to suit your business.
 As with any policy, make sure your legal advisor reviews your social media policy before sharing it with your employees.

-Once you finalize your social media policy, remember to share it with employees so they’re aware of your expectations and any disciplinary action.
+Remember to share it with employees once you finalize your social media policy so they’re aware of your expectations and any disciplinary action, especially during the onboarding process.
 Keep in mind that social media changes quickly.
 Revisit your policy each year to ensure it’s still up to date.